-On October 31, 1998, the Corporation's Board of Directors approved an amendment effective October 31, 1998 to the International Assets Holding Corporation Stock Option Plan, as amended (the "Plan") and approved its submission to the shareholders for their approval.
+On June 9, 2000, the Corporation's Board of Directors approved an amendment effective June 9, 2000, to the International Assets Holding Corporation Stock Option Plan, as amended (the "Plan") and approved its submission to the shareholders for their approval.
 The Plan was initially adopted by the Board of Directors on January 23, 1993, and approved by the shareholders on November 10, 1993.
-The Plan was subsequently amended effective December 28, 1995 to increase the number of shares available for issuance under the Plan from 250,000 to 500,000 shares.
-The proposed amendment to the Plan increases the number of shares available for issuance under the Plan from 500,000 to 700,000 shares.
-As of January 6, 1999, the closing price for the Corporation's common stock on the National Association of Securities Dealers Automated Quotation System was \$1.50 per share.
+The Plan was subsequently amended effective December 28, 1995 to increase the number of shares available for issuance under the Plan from 250,000 to 500,000 shares and again on October 31, 1998, to increase the number of shares available for issuance under the Plan from 500,000 to 700,000.
+This number has been increased by two stock dividends payable to the Plan to a current total of 839,300.
+The proposed amendment to the Plan increases the number of shares available for issuance under the Plan from 839,300 to 1,339,300 shares, an increase of 500,000 available for issuance.
+As of December 15, 2000, the closing price for the Corporation's common stock on the National Association of Securities "Dealers" Automated Quotation System was \$3.81 per share.